ddc-java/ddc-day/pages.md

 ## Guidelines

+* On a multi-page site, page-level `title` property values should be set explicitly on all pages.

 * Most sites with multiple pages should have `page_navigator.enabled` set to `true` at the site level.

 * In a multi-page site with `page_navigator.enabled` set to `true` at the site level, all pages should have the `menu` and `order` properties set.